BP-41: Separate BookieId from Bookie Network Address

 REST API Changes

-In the REST API we will deal with BookieIds and not with BookieSocketAddresses anymore, the change will be straighforward and compatible with current API.
+In the REST API we will deal with BookieIds and not with BookieSocketAddresses anymore, the change will be straightforward and compatible with current API.
 When new custom BookieIDs will be used then they will appear on the REST API as well, but this will be expected by users.

 Compatibility, Deprecation, and Migration Plan